Froguard/tinylrs/readme.md

 ```bash
 eg: http://localhost:8080/index
 ````
-Now,browser page will be refresh when your watched-target-files were changed!
+Now,browser page will be refreshed when your watched-target-files were changed!

 ### More-detail
-#### 1.command
+#### 1.command line
 ````
 $ tinylrs --help
 ````